Skip to content

 Key takeaways

-The DVLA (Driver and Vehicle Licensing Agency) checks the Motor Insurance Database to verify insurance status before processing your car tax.
+• The Driver and Vehicle Licensing Agency (DVLA) checks the Motor Insurance Database (MID) to verify insurance status before processing your car tax

 What is car tax?

 Technically, there is no such thing as car tax (or road tax).
 The tax drivers pay is called Vehicle Excise Duty (VED).
-VED rates change each year.
+VED rates usually rise each year in line with inflation.
 They are announced in the budget and come into effect on 1 April.

 The amount of VED you’ll pay depends on: